 Let’s bake together!
 I’ll be walking you through all the steps in my written recipe and video below!
 If you try this recipe, be sure to tag me on Instagram, and you can also find me on YouTube and Facebook

 Sugar Cookie Bars

-In a separate, medium-sized bowl, whisk together flour, baking powder, and salt.
+- In a separate bowl, whisk together flour, baking powder, and salt.

-Place butter in a large bowl and beat with an electric mixer until cream.
+- Combine butter and cream cheese and beat with an electric mixer until completely smooth and creamy.

 - With mixer on low-speed, gradually add powdered sugar until completely combined, then stir in cornstarch.